AngelGarcia13/DominicanWhoCodes/CONTRIBUTING.md

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of DominicanWhoCodes will generally be accepted.
+Changes that are cosmetic and do not add anything substantial to the stability, functionality, or testability of DominicanWhoCodes will generally be accepted.

 #### **Do you have questions about the source code?**